mkcjbantugon/Regression-Modeling-Case-Study/README.md

 <b>Weekday Trends</b>: <b>Saturday</b> see higher rentals than weekdays, with Sunday also showing increased demand compared to weekdays.
 Wednesday tend to have slightly higher rentals.

-<b>Weather Impact</b>: <b>Higher temperatures</b> (specifically if bike sharing system is active) positively affect rentals, while humidity negatively influences demand.
-Dew point temperature has a positive impact, indicating comfort levels may influence rentals.
+<b>Weather Impact</b>: <b>Higher temperatures</b> (specifically if bike sharing system is active) positively affect rentals, while humidity negatively influences demand. <b>Dew point temperature</b> has a positive impact, indicating comfort levels may influence rentals.

 <b>Precipitation and Wind</b>: Precipitation has a <b>negative impact on rentals</b>, as indicated by the negative coefficient.
 Wind speed  also negatively affects rentals, although to a lesser extent.